azhangvo/nes-ppu/README.md

 ## Our Implementation

-We based our code on the followign repository which implemented an NES system to be run on an FPGA: [repo](https://github.com/strigeus/fpganes/tree/master).
+We based our code on the following repository which implemented an NES system to be run on an FPGA: [repo](https://github.com/strigeus/fpganes/tree/master).

 We used the CPU, Memory Mapper, and most of the mainboard logic implemented in the repo as is, and rewrote the PPU from scratch, based only on the original design's input/output port signatures.
 Since we are not running our implementation on FPGA, major changes were made to `nes_tb.v`, to support simulating display and input.
 We also wrote our own custom ROM loader to place game code in memory, since we use an array to simulate RAM.